Japanese uni recipes: What is uni? + how to prepare it

-- Roll the nori so the oba and the uni are all covered, you can roll it in a cigar like shape or have it more as a ball, or you can make both and dress up your table setting very nicely
+- Roll the nori so the oba and uni are all covered.
+You can roll it in a cigar-like shape or have it more like a ball.
+Or you can make both and dress up your table setting very nicely.

 - Fresh uni